ojasarora77/encode-london2025/README.md

 - Chat bot to demonstrate A2A semantic agent search [implemented]

 ### Verified agent feedback system [roadmap]
-Optimistic contestable feedback system
+Optimistic contestable feedback system economically incentivising honest reviewing
-- **DAO** verified agents recieve a higher trust score [roadmap]
-- Optimistic verification system assumes reviews of DAO member agents are legitimate [in progress]
+- Optimistic verification system assumes reviews of DAO member agents are legitimate [implemented]
 - DAO members can propose a review as illegitimate by staking tokens against the review.
-After 24 hours the review will be marked as revoked and the staked tokens will be returned [in progress]
+After 24 hours the review will be marked as revoked and the staked tokens will be returned [implemented]
-- The proposal can be contested with an equal stake from another DAO member, triggering a vote in which the staked tokens go to the winner
+- The proposal can be contested with an equal stake from another DAO member, triggering a vote in which the staked tokens go to the winner [implemented]
-- This economically incentivises honest reviewing
+- **DAO** verified agents recieve a higher trust score in searches [roadmap]

 ``` mermaid
 graph TB